 Essentials of Teaching and Learning

 This workshop series provides a foundation in important aspects of teaching and learning in higher education.
 Faculty, graduate students, and academic support staff seeking to earn the Essentials of Teaching and Learning Certificate should attend each of the five workshops in this series and also complete one peer observation by visiting a TOP Course.
 The program has been designed so that the certificate can be earned in one semester but there is no time limit.
+Please see the CTL Calendar of Events to see the workshop schedule and to register for the workshops.

 - Syllabus 101: Roadmap to Success (1.25 hours for f2f; 3 hours for online): Your course syllabus is one of the most important documents you create for your class.
 It serves as an agreement between you and your students about your goals for the course and your expectations for your students, plus it conveys a first--and lasting--impression with your students.
 This session will provide information about the important components of a syllabus, ways in which you can enhance your course syllabus, and strategies for using your syllabus as a learning tool.